 A lot has changed in the last two years, and remote work is not going anywhere.
 Around 30% of UK workers currently work from home at least one day per week.
 This means that management styles have had to adapt, and managers and employees have had to learn new ways of working together effectively.

-We have put together a few of our favourite practical, best-practice strategies to help remote managers support, and get the best from, their young employees.
+We have put together a few of our favourite practical, best-practice strategies for managing a remote team so you can get the best from your remote employees.

 Create a Great Onboarding Process

-Therefore, take the time to create a great onboarding process for your remote employees.
-This may involve one-to-one video meetings, introducing them to the rest of the team in a huddle or get-to-know-you session, and making sure that training materials are available in accessible digital formats.
+Take the time to create a great onboarding process for your remote employees.
+This may involve one-to-one video meetings, introducing them to the rest of the team in a huddle or a get-to-know-you session.
+Make sure your usual paper training materials are available in accessible digital formats so there are no knowledge gaps when inducting remote or hybrid employees.

 Keep to a Weekly Routine